ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 #### **Memory Safety**

 Rust focuses on speed and safety.
 It balances speed and safety through many ‘zero-cost abstractions’.
 This means that in Rust, abstractions cost as little as possible in order to make them work.
 The ownership system is a prime example of a zero cost abstraction.
-All of the analysis we’ll talk about in this guide is done at compile time.
+All of the analysis we’ll talk about in this section.
 You do not pay any run-time cost for any of these features.

  To track the ownership of each value: a value can only be used at most once, after which the compiler refuses to use it again.